tsdiokno/abl/content/tl/docs/nt/roma/roma-9.md

 [^25] Sinabi rin sa Hosea,

-Aking Mga Tao ang itatawag ko sa mga Hindi Aking Mga Tao, at sa kaniya na tinawag na Hindi Mahal, Minahal
+Aking Mga Tao ang ituturing ko sa Hindi Aking Mga Tao, at sa kaniya na tinuring na Hindi Mahal, Minahal

 [^25]: As it also says in Hosea,
   I will call Not My People, My People, and she who is Unloved, Beloved.

-[^26] At gagawin ko yun sa lugar kung saan tinawag silang hindi saakin, at tatawagin silang mga anak ng Buhay na Diyos.
+[^26] At gagawin ko yun sa lugar kung saan tinuring silang hindi saakin, at tatawagin silang mga anak ng Buhay na Diyos.

 [^26]: And it will be in the place where they were told,